maharshi-sinha/webBySelf/README.md

 # webBySelf
 <div>
-I'm making this repo for practising some beginner things like the html, css and js or you can say basically I'm starting to revise everything from the beginning so via this I'll practise and stores things here
+I'm making this repo for practising some beginner things like the html, css and js or you can say basically this is for begineer people who are learning new things and want to explore things can req for pull req, or I'm making this as a cheat sheet
 </div>